-D. Maximum Density: "Maximum Density" means the total number of dwelling units permitted on the Parent Lot after subdivision.
-Maximum Density in a subdivision under this ordinance shall not exceed the density for a conventional subdivision permitted in the underlying zoning district.
-The Planning Board may approve a Conservation Subdivision Design with the number of house lots allowed pursuant to the determination of Maximum Density, provided that the number of resulting house lots can be established on the Parent Lot.
-Allowable density shall never exceed permitted density in the underlying zoning district.
+D. Maximum Density: The Maximum Density, or maximum number of lots, in a subdivision under this ordinance shall not exceed the density for a Conventional Subdivision permitted in the underlying zoning district.
+The Planning Board may approve a Conservation Subdivision Design with the number of single family dwelling and/or duplex dwelling lots allowed pursuant to the determination of Maximum Density, provided that the number of resulting single family dwelling and/or duplex dwelling lots can be established on the Parent Lot according to the requirements of a Conventional Subdivision.
+The allowable Conservation Subdivision density shall never exceed the Conventional Subdivision density in the underlying zoning district.